 22.1.
-After filing of a statement by the Management Board with the trade register that at least two hundred thousand euros (EUR 200,000) of the company's capital have been issued, the company's authorized share capital amounts to nine hundred thousand euros (EUR 900,000), divided into ten (10) priority shares, and for the remainder divided among the classes of ordinary shares in proportion to the number of ordinary shares of a class that was included in the authorized capital at the time of the aforementioned increase, which division shall be notified to the trade register.
+After filing of a statement by the Management Board with the Trade Register that at least two hundred and forty million euros (EUR 240,000,000) of the company's capital has been issued, the company's authorized share capital amounts to four hundred and eighty million euros (EUR 480,000,000), divided into ten (10) priority shares, and for the remainder divided among the classes of ordinary shares in proportion to the number of ordinary shares of a class that was included in the authorized capital at the time of the aforementioned increase, which division shall be notified to the Trade Register.